Prismatic Dieudonn\'e theory: Generalities on prismatic cohomology

 is an isomorphism because this may by $I$-completeness be checked for $\overline{\prism}_{-/A}$ where it follows from the Hodge-Tate comparison. \end{proof}

-Gluing the isomorphism in \Cref{sec:kunn-form-prism-proposition-kunneth-formula} we can derive, using as well the projection formula and flat base change for quasi-coherent cohomology, the following statement. \begin{corollary} If $X$ and $Y$ are proper, $p$-completely smooth $p$-adic formal schemes over $\Spf(A/I)$), then
+Gluing the isomorphism in \Cref{sec:kunn-form-prism-proposition-kunneth-formula} we can derive, using as well the projection formula and flat base change for quasi-coherent cohomology, the following statement. \begin{corollary} If $X$ and $Y$ are quasi-compact quasi-separated $p$-completely smooth $p$-adic formal schemes over $\Spf(A/I)$), then

 \end{corollary}